 - Develop a fact sheet.
 Having a fact sheet can save time that you might otherwise spend on the phone with applicants answering repetitive, basic questions; a fact sheet also helps councils provide consistent information.
 When creating a fact sheet, consider the following:

-- Include basic eligibility requirements and criteria, along with any local guidelines and funding priorities.
+- Include basic eligibility requirements and criteria, along with any council priorities.

 - Include any instructions or information about whether the council accepts paper applications or requires supplemental materials when submitting a grant request.
 Also, include council member names and contact information in case the applicant needs assistance.

-- Post the fact sheet on the council's public web page to ensure that all potential applicants are aware of any local guidelines and policies.
+- Post the fact sheet on the council's profile to ensure that all potential applicants are aware of any council priorities.

 Back to Top